Alimony Estimator

 How Alimony is Calculated

-Unlike child support, which uses rigid state formulas, alimony is largely discretionary.
-Judges consider the length of the marriage, each spouse's income and earning capacity, contributions to the marriage (including homemaking), standard of living during the marriage, each spouse's age and health, and fault in some states.
-Our calculator uses the income differential approach as a general estimate.
+Unlike child support, which follows strict state formulas, alimony is largely up to a judge's discretion.
+Courts weigh the length of the marriage, both spouses' income and earning capacity, contributions to the household (including homemaking), standard of living during the marriage, age, health, and in some states, fault.
+Our estimator uses the income differential approach as a general starting point.

 Types of Alimony

 Temporary alimony is paid during the divorce process.
 Rehabilitative alimony supports a lower-earning spouse while they gain education or job skills.
-Permanent alimony (increasingly rare) continues indefinitely.
-Reimbursement alimony compensates a spouse who supported the other's education.
-The type and duration awarded depends heavily on the state and the judge.
+Permanent alimony, increasingly rare, continues indefinitely and is typically reserved for long marriages where one spouse cannot become self-supporting.
+Reimbursement alimony compensates a spouse who funded the other's degree or career advancement.

-USLegalCalc.com provides estimates and document templates for informational and educational purposes only.
-Our tools are not a substitute for professional legal advice.
-Results vary by jurisdiction.
+USLegalCalc.com provides estimates and document templates for informational purposes only.
+Results are not legal advice and vary by jurisdiction.
 Always consult a licensed attorney before making legal decisions.